kubevirt/user-guide/README.md

 ```

 #### Environment Variables
 * CONTAINER_ENGINE: Some of us use docker.
-Some of use use podman.
+Some of us use podman.

-* Build_ENGINE: Some of use docker.
-Some of us user podman or buildah.
+* BUILD_ENGINE: Some of us use docker.
+Some of us use podman or buildah.

-* GIT_REPO_DIR: Default path for KubeVirt git repos is `~/git/*`.
-Use this var if you store repos in a dir like `/opt/git/kubevirt`.

 * SELINUX_ENABLED: Some of us run SELinux enabled.
-Set to to `True` to enable container mount labelling.
+Set to `True` to enable container mount labelling.

 * DEBUG: This is normally hidden.
 Set to `True` to echo target commands to terminal.